Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

 In mid-2014, Colonel Abu Mohammad crossed the Syrian border with Turkey from the city of Harem along with his wife and four children and decided to migrate to Europe by sea.
 He stated: “I had limited options in Turkey, no work to make a living ...
 So, I decided to cross the sea and risk my family’s safety."

 Al-Wawi, who has been the FSA’s secretary for years, and one of the regime's first dissidents in August 2011, was forced to seek refuge in Germany months ago after receiving death threats.

 Captain Abdul Salam Abdul Razzaq, an officer who split from the management of chemical warfare at the beginning of 2012, preferred to work in his field of expertise.
 So, he stayed within the ranks of the fighters and introduced weapons of mass destruction in his lectures and statements.
 Afterward, he joined Nour al-Din al-Zenki movement.

-Captain Abdul Razzaq told Rozana that a number of dissident officers preferred to leave the country after many of them were killed by ISIS and other organizations.
+Captain Abdul Razzaq told Rozana that many dissident officers preferred to leave the country after ISIS and other organizations killed many of them.
 Thus, a large proportion of those officers fled to European and neighboring countries.

 After all these years, the officers, who lost their ranks, faced new conditions.

 Intelligence officer Afaq Ahmed took refuge in the church to protect him and baptized, as the French government hesitated to grant him asylum papers, fearing he was involved in war crimes in Syria.

 Colonel Abu Mohammad arrived by sea to the Netherlands after paying the smuggler what he had collected during 45 years of work.
 He said: “I paid the smuggler about 18,000 Euros, after being lost and suffering homelessness for weeks”.
 Thus, he ended up working in a grocery store run by an Algerian.